chiaracaprasi/simple_shell/README.md

 the ';' seperator will only work if there is a space either side of it
 - (ls ; rm *.c) will work
 - (ls;rm *.c) will not work.
-### Handling Ctrl+C
-When the user inputs ^C shell doesn't quit, howver formatting needs fixing.
-It goes to a new line but then cmd appears twice like shown below ^C ->
-^C ->

 ## ✍🏽 Authors